Tempe Sister Cities believes that engendering international goodwill starts with providing assistance to pressing needs.

 Wheelchairs for Peace

-Tempe Sister Cities collects wheelchairs to distribute to our sister cities who do not have access to proper medical supplies as part of our Wheelchairs for Peace program.
-Over the past eight years, we have sent hundreds of wheelchairs to our sister cities in Timbuktu, Mali; Skopje, Macedonia; and Zhenjiang, China.
+Tempe Sister Cities has collected wheelchairs to distribute to our sister cities who do not have access to proper medical supplies as part of our Wheelchairs for Peace program.
+Over the years, TSC has sent hundreds of wheelchairs to our sister cities in Timbuktu, Mali; Skopje, North Macedonia; and Zhenjiang, China.

 Project C.U.R.E.

-In 2005, the U.S. State Department selected Tempe as one of five U.S. cities to be a “Partner in Peace” with a city in Iraq, pairing us with Hilla, Iraq, the capital of Babylon.
+In 2005, the U.S. State Department selected Tempe as one of five U.S. cities to be a “Partner in Peace;” pairing us with Hilla, Iraq, which is the capital of the Babylon Province.

-Tempe Sister Cities partnered with Project C.U.R.E. to ship almost $400,000 of new medical supplies and equipment to the hospital in Hilla.
-The hospital serves the entire region of nearly half a million people but is chronically lacking sterile, useable medical supplies.
-Thanks to efforts by Tempe Sister Cities and Project C.U.R.E., the hospital now has tools to better serve its patients.
+Tempe Sister Cities partnered with Project C.U.R.E. to ship almost $400,000 worth of new medical supplies and equipment to the hospital in Hilla.
+The hospital serves the entire region of nearly half a million people but was chronically lacking sterile, useable medical supplies.
+Thanks to efforts by Tempe Sister Cities and Project C.U.R.E., the hospital was supplied with tools to better serve its patients.

 Assistance for Timbuktu

-In 1991, Tempe Sister Cities partnered with Timbuktu, Mali, our first sister city in a developing country.
-Our aim has been to improve the quality of life by providing Timbuktu with clean drinking water, responding to the needs of women and children, and restoring families’ livelihoods after a severe famine several years ago.
+In 1991, Tempe Sister Cities partnered with Timbuktu, Mali, Tempe’s first sister city in a developing country.
+The aim has been to improve the quality of life by providing Timbuktu with clean drinking water and medical assistance, responding to the needs of women and children, and restoring families’ livelihoods after a severe famine several years ago.

 Providing Access to Clean Water